Reek Sunday: 2013

 The climb on 28 July 2013 took place in sunny weather and was undertaken by between 15,000 and 20,000 people.
 Ash and blackthorn sticks were for sale at €3 each, or for rent at €1.50.
 Drought conditions during July made it unusually dry underfoot on the day of the climb.
 Nearly 300 volunteers with Mayo Mountain Rescue, the Irish Cave Rescue Organisation, the Order of Malta Ambulance Corps, Civil Defence Ireland, and an Air Corps helicopter were in attendance and on standby.
 There were 17 reported injuries, including two which required airlifts.
 A woman who suffered a head injury on the peak was treated by Mayo Mountain Rescue and a 67-year-old tourist who suffered suspected cardiac problems mid-descent was treated by Order of Malta Ambulance Rescue and First aid teams, before being winched into a helicopter by Irish Air Corps and transported to hospital.
 The weather for the day was very good, with winds being very mild in comparison to other years.

 2015

 The climb on 26 July 2015 was cancelled.
 Met Éireann issued a yellow weather alert for the day until 3 pm forecasting heavy rain.
-Hundreds ignored that warning and traversed up the peak regardless.
-Locally it was estimated to be as many as 10,000 attempted.

-Many are believed to have been forced to turn back and Mayo Mountain Rescue Team confirmed to TheJournal.ie that ten people have been treated for hypothermia.
+Some people went on the walk anyway, and some were treated for hypothermia.